Rahe-Wanitanama engages development from the Dolphin Head Forest Reserve through storytelling.

 Diplomacy

-Our localized perspective aims to fill significant gaps in multilateral diplomatic processes, facilitating high-level discussions with presentations on biodiversity include the U.S. Department of State and the Latin American Chamber of Commerce, and COP29 in Azerbaijan.
-This draws from on a historical context informed by the contributions of Rahe-Wanitanama III (Amelia Wilhelmina Elliott, 1894-1994).
-She was a seminal figure in the Taíno community, recognized for her work in high-level diplomatic communication in Askenish.
+Our perspective in diplomacy aims to sustain relationships and maintain global standing, facilitating high-level discussions on memory governance for Indigenous diasporic platforms include the U.S. Department of State, Smithsonian and COP29 in Azerbaijan.
+This draws from historical contexts in multilateral diplomatic processes, including the contributions of Rahe-Wanitanama III (Amelia Wilhelmina Elliott, 1894-1994).
+They were a seminal figure in the Taíno community, recognized for their work in high-level diplomatic communication in Askenish.

-Our heritage underpins a strong commitment to the preservation of localized narratives, which we actively advocate through competency and awareness programs at University of Toronto, Miami Dade College, and University of Massachusetts Amherst.
+Our heritage underpins a strong commitment to preserving our village’s interventions, which we articulate in our programs for Askenish.
 This multi-faceted approach addresses critical deficiencies in regional resilience, drawing upon a historical framework influenced by Rahe-Wanitanama IV (Rose Harvey, 1937-), a seminal figure in the Taíno community recognized for her strategic trade relations extending across the U.S. and Canada.